Multiple Sclerosis & the COVID-19 Vaccine

-Penn physicians at Multiple Sclerosis (MS) Center provide evaluation, diagnosis and treatment for patients with multiple sclerosis (MS) and associated disorders, including, optic neuritis (inflammation of the optic nerves), transverse myelitis (inflammation of the spinal cord), neuromyelitis optica, acute disseminated encephalomyelitis, and other autoimmune of the central nervous system.
+Penn clinicians at the Penn Comprehensive Multiple Sclerosis (MS) Center provide evaluation, diagnosis and treatment for patients with multiple sclerosis (MS) and associated disorders, including optic neuritis (inflammation of the optic nerves), transverse myelitis (inflammation of the spinal cord), neuromyelitis optica, acute disseminated encephalomyelitis, and other autoimmune conditions of the central nervous system (CNS).

-The Penn MS Clinic is located at the Hospital of the University of Pennsylvania.
+The Penn Comprehensive MS Center is located at the Hospital of the University of Pennsylvania (HUP).
 Members of the MS Division also staff clinics at Pennsylvania Hospital and Penn Presbyterian Medical Center.

-Multiple sclerosis (MS) is an autoimmune disease affecting the central nervous system (the brain, spinal cord, and optic nerves).
-There are more than 450,000 people in the United States with MS, making it among the most common neurological illnesses in North America.
-Although MS can appear at any age, it most commonly begins between the ages of 20 and 40, and affects women twice as often as men.
+Multiple sclerosis (MS) is an immune-mediated disease affecting the central nervous system (the brain and spinal cord).
+There are more than 450,000 people in the United States with MS, making it one of the most common causes of neurological disability among young adults in North America.
+Although MS can appear at any age, it most commonly becomes clinically-apparent between the ages of 20 and 40, and affects women twice as often as men.

 Symptoms of MS